walpolea/HYPEDynamicColorPalettes/README.md

 KEY Commands
 ============
-= & -, increase & decrease number of shapes in the grid
+* = & -, increase & decrease number of shapes in the grid
-y & t, increase & decrease number of colors in palette i & u, increase & decrease color picking radius p & o, increase & decrease anchor offset of shapes up & down, increase & decrease shape size left & right, increase & decrease opacity of colors
+* y & t, increase & decrease number of colors in palette
+* i & u, increase & decrease color picking radius
+* p & o, increase & decrease anchor offset of shapes
+* up & down, increase & decrease shape size
+* left & right, increase & decrease opacity of colors
-[ & ] cycle through svgs
+* [ & ] cycle through svgs
-; & ' cycle  through color palette images
+* ; & ' cycle  through color palette images

-h, toggle HUD
+* h, toggle HUD
-j, toggle showing the brush layer (hide to see your art) k, toggle showing color palette l, toggle color palette lock (unlock to pick new colors, lock to set colors)
+* j, toggle showing the brush layer (hide to see your art that is on the canvas)
+* k, toggle showing color palette
+* l, toggle color palette lock (unlock to pick new colors, lock to set colors)

-c, clear the background
+* c, clear the background
-f, fill the background with mouse color s, save the high quality image
+* f, fill the background with mouse color
+* s, save the high quality image